Author: Dr. Jean-Paul Rodrigue

 Value Chain.
 A functionally integrated network of production, trade, and service activities that covers all the stages in a supply chain, from the transformation of raw materials, through intermediate manufacturing stages, to the delivery of finished goods to a market.
 The chain is conceptualized as a series of nodes, linked by various types of transactions, such as sales and intra firm transfers.
 Each successive node within a value chain involves the acquisition or organization of inputs for added value.

 - Backward participation.
-When a stage in a value chain produces outputs that were created by prior stages.
+When a stage in a value chain produces outputs created by prior stages.
 This usually takes place in the later stages of a value chain, particularly in the assembly and distribution of a final good composed of parts manufactured by other suppliers.

 - Forward participation.
 When a stage in a value chain produces outputs that will be used in further stages to create a final good.
 This usually takes place in the earlier stages of a value through the processing of resources and the creation of parts and components for further assembly.

 Commodities are resources that can be consumed for a purpose and are usually part of the earlier stages of value chains.
 They can be accumulated for a period of time as some are perishable, while others can be stored for centuries.
 They can be exchanged as part of transactions or purchased on specific markets such as futures markets.
 Some commodities are locationally fixed, implying that they cannot be transferred, except for their title.
 This includes land, mining, logging, and fishing rights.
 In this context, the value of a locationally fixed commodity is derived from its utility, expected reserves, and potential extraction rate.
-Bulk commodities are commodities that can be transferred through a market transaction, with the most traded commodities including crude oil, steel, copper, coffee, natural gas, gold, sugar, corn, wheat, and cotton.
+Bulk commodities can be transferred through a market transaction, with the most traded commodities including crude oil, steel, copper, coffee, natural gas, gold, sugar, corn, wheat, and cotton.
 Their value is derived from utility, supply, and demand, which is established through major commodity markets involving a constant price discovery mechanism that can fluctuate daily.
 A transaction (forward contract) on a commodity market is a promise to deliver a good at a stated time and location.
 It is the responsibility of the producer or trader to ensure that the delivery takes place, irrespective of its origin or if the price has changed after a forward contract was set.

 Value chains are thus a sequential process used by corporations within a production system to gather resources, transform them into parts and products and, finally, distribute manufactured goods to markets.
 Each sequence is unique and depends on the type of product and where added value activities are performed along the supply chain.
 Value chains enable the sequencing of inputs and outputs between a range of suppliers and customers, mainly from a producer and buyer-driven standpoint.
 Producer-driven value chains tend to involve large manufacturers (e.g. automotive, mining, energy) that coordinate their mass-produced output with the demand and distribution capabilities of the market.
 Demand-driven value chains involve smaller manufacturers (e.g. garments, shoes, toys) that are responsive to the procurement orders of large traders and wholesalers, coordinating the orders of retailers and distributors.

 Value chains must adapt to changing conditions, namely adjusting production to face changes in price, quantity, and even product specification.
-They are synchronized with product life cycles with phases of introduction, growth, maturity, and obsolescence that permeate value chains.
-Value chains in the early phases of a product life cycle tend to focus on innovation and gearing up production capabilities to face demand.
-As the product matures, can transform into value chains seeking mass production and low input costs.
+They are synchronized with product life cycles with introduction, growth, maturity, and obsolescence phases that permeate value chains.
+Value chains in the early phases of a product life cycle tend to focus on innovation and gear up production capabilities to face demand.
+As the product matures, it can transform into value chains seeking mass production and low input costs.
 This means that value chains are continuously upgraded to fit technological, costs, and market changes.
 This upgrade can take place upstream to capture activities related to research and development or downstream to capture activities related to marketing and distribution.

 The flexibility of production and distribution becomes particularly important, reducing production, transaction, and distribution costs as the logical outcome.
 As such, the value chain remains a paradoxical concept since technological and regulatory improvements could lessen transportation and transactional costs, implying that some actors would capture less value.
-This value would thus be transferred to other actors, mainly the end consumer, since they are receiving similar goods at a lower price.
+This value would thus be transferred to other actors, mainly the end consumer, since they receive similar goods at a lower price.

 Value chains have a distinct configuration reflecting the size, the level of concentration, and the market power of the suppliers and customers.
 From these configurations, three major types of value chains can be observed: